cuducos/twitter-cleanup/docs/INSTALL.md

-# Twitter Cleanup: the non-developer install guide
+# Twitter Cleanup<br>the non-developer install guide

 The [`README.md`](../README.md) offers instructions for people familiar with the Python developer environment.
 This guide is an attempt to help non-tech people to use this package.

 > Please, let me know where I'm failing and I'll improve this document, ok?

-## 1. Install Python 3.6
+## 1. Install Python 3.6 or newer

-Go the the [Python Dowload page](https://www.python.org/downloads/) page and dowload the most recent version of Python 3.6 (**not Python 3.7**, ok?).
-Probably the website will point you to the file compatible with your operation system.
+Go the the [Python Dowload page](https://www.python.org/downloads/) page and download any version of Python that is 3.6 or newer.
+Probably the website will point you to the file compatible with your operation system and to the proper instructions.

-I would like to use the newest Python (3.7), but inder the hood we use [Tweepy](http://www.tweepy.org/) which is not ready for Python 3.7 (they have update their source code, but they [haven't released the new version yet](https://github.com/tweepy/tweepy/pull/1042#issuecomment-401680784)).

 ## 2. Install Twitter Cleanup